 - Tailored Ads

-Facebook Dynamic Product Ads are populated on the basis of continual analysis of the individual’s personal data profile, showing products that they have viewed or other related items.
+Facebook Dynamic Product Ads are populated based on continual analysis of the individual’s data profile, showing products that they have viewed or other related items.
 By making the adverts far more relevant, shoppers are not only to click but also to convert.

 - Highlight items on your site